Weakly self-avoiding walk on a high-dimensional torus: Introduction

 We are not aware of any previous rigorous work on self-avoiding walk on a torus, but the enumeration of (strictly) self-avoiding walks on infinite graphs, especially $\Z^d$, has a long history going back to the middle of the twentieth century.
 Let $s_n$ denote the number of $n$-step strictly self-avoiding walk on $\Z^d$ starting from the origin, and let $\mu_1 = \lim_{n\to\infty}s_n^{1/n}$ be the ($d$-dependent) \emph{connective constant}.
 It is predicted that $s_n \sim A\mu_1^n n^{\gamma-1}$ for a universal critical exponent $\gamma=\gamma(d)$, with $\gamma(2) = \frac{43}{32}$ \cite{Nien82,LSW04} and $\gamma(3) = 1.156\, 953\, 00(95)$ \cite{Clis17}.
 For $d=4$, a result consistent with the predicted behaviour $s_n \sim A \mu_1^n (\log n)^{1/4}$ have been proved for the susceptibility of continuous-time weakly self-avoiding walk \cite{BBS-saw4-log}.
 For $d \ge 5$, as indicated at \eqref{e:cneta}, it has been proved using the lace expansion that $s_n \sim A\mu_1^n$, so $\gamma=1$ \cite{HS92a}.

 For dimensions $d=2,3,4$, the existing upper bounds on $s_n$ remain far from the predicted behaviour, and have the form

-In 1962, Hammersley and Welsh proved that \eqref{e:HWbd} holds with $f_n=Bn^{1/2}$ for any $d\ge 2$ and $B> \pi(2/3)^{1/2}$ if $n$ is sufficiently large \cite{HW62}.
-In 1964, Kesten improved this for $d\ge 3$ to $f_n=Qn^{2/(d+2)}\log n$ for some $Q>0$ \cite{Kest64}, \cite[Section~3.3]{MS93}.
-More than half a century later, in 2018, for $d=2$ Hutchcroft improved the bound to $f_n=o(n^{1/2})$ \cite{Hutc18}, and in the same year Duminil--Copin {\it et al} proved that \eqref{e:HWbd} holds for $d=2$ with $f_n=n^{0.4979}$ for infinitely many $n$ (and with $f_n=n^{0.4761}$ for all $n$ on the hexagonal lattice) \cite{DGHM18}.
+In 1962, \eqref{e:HWbd} was proved with $f_n=Bn^{1/2}$ for any $d\ge 2$ and $B> \pi(2/3)^{1/2}$ if $n$ is sufficiently large \cite{HW62}.
+In 1964, this was improved for $d\ge 3$ to $f_n=Qn^{2/(d+2)}\log n$ for some $Q>0$ \cite{Kest64}, \cite[Section~3.3]{MS93}.
+More than half a century later, in 2018, the bound was improved to $f_n=o(n^{1/2})$ \cite{Hutc18} (based on \cite{D-CH13}), and in the same year it was proved that \eqref{e:HWbd} holds for $d=2$ with $f_n=n^{0.4979}$ for infinitely many $n$ (and with $f_n=n^{0.4761}$ for all $n$ on the hexagonal lattice) \cite{DGHM18}.
 The distance of these results from the predicted behaviour $\mu_1^n n^{\gamma-1}$ is an indication of the notorious difficulty in obtaining accurate bounds for the number of self-avoiding walks.